ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   Both T1 and T2 are going to be bound to the same PoP key specified by AUTH_CRED_C.

-  When using the profile specified in this document, the RS should be ready to store at minimum one access token per PoP key per OSCORE group it is a member of (although, per the previous point, even this can still be limiting).
+  When using the profile specified in this document, the RS should be ready to store at minimum one access token per PoP key per OSCORE group it is (going to be) a member of (although, per the previous point, even this can still be limiting).

 * The RS uses both the profile specified in this document and a different transport profile of ACE that also relies on asymmetric PoP keys, e.g., the EDHOC and OSCORE profile defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.